arj03/ssb-browser-demo/README.md

 # TODO

+- handle blocking when doing ooo
 - port over ssb-friend-pub
-- disable or trust pubs as a way to control when to fetch threads
-  - auto fetch messages of threads
-  - handle blocking when doing ooo
+- emoji reactions as in manyverse

 # Other